Philanthropy and activism of Madonna: Selected examples

-In 2013, she released the short film secretprojectrevolution, which deals with human rights and was part of a campaign to raise money for those causes.
+In 2013, she released the short film secretprojectrevolution, which deals with human rights and was part of a campaign to raise money for those causes, according to Women's Wear Daily.
 Madonna voiced her disapproval to the Romani discrimination in Eastern Europe during her Sticky & Sweet Tour concert in Romania.
-It was reported that her statements were negatively received by the crowd, but she found support from the Hindu and Jewish communities.
-Florin Cioabă praised her efforts, saying, "Madonna is the only international personality to have raised the problem of discrimination against the Roma in Europe".
+It was reported that her statements were negatively received by the crowd.

-She supported and advocated for other activists.
-Madonna supported Pussy Riot during their trial for their protest and criticism to Vladimir Putin.
-She stated on stage during her MDNA Tour: "Everyone has the right to free speech, everywhere in the world".
-Two years later, Madonna introduced two of their members, Masha and Nadya at the 2014 Amnesty International's Bringing Human Rights Home, stating: "I am honored to introduce my fellow freedom fighters Masha and Nadya from Pussy Riot.
-I have admired their courage and have long supported their commitment and the sacrifices they have made in the name of freedom of expression and human rights".
+Madonna advocated the causes of others.
+She supported liberal group Pussy Riot during their trial for their protest and criticism of Russian president, Vladimir Putin.
+Madonna stated during the concert in the country as part of her MDNA Tour: "Everyone has the right to free speech, everywhere in the world".
+Two years later, Madonna introduced two of their members, Masha and Nadya at the 2014 Amnesty International's Bringing Human Rights Home.
 She donated 600 tickets for her MDNA Tour show in Tel Aviv to Israeli and Palestinian peace activists, including Peace Now's founder Yariv Oppenheimer and Ron Pundak.
-She raised her voice to urge the release of Greenpeace activists jailed in 2013 in Russia.
+Madonna called for the release of Greenpeace activists detained in Russia in 2013.

-Madonna and her son, David Banda on stage in Paris, in December 2015.
-She paid tribute to victims and survivors of the November 2015 Paris attacks.
+Madonna and her adopted son, David Banda, on stage in Paris in December 2015 (Rebel Heart Tour), paying tribute to the victims and survivors of the November 2015 Paris attacks.